 Paintings that explore women’s experience and lived reality and parody classic rhetorics of painting.
 These works utilise and play with conventions of tableau and decoration, imitating and reworking classic figures from historical works that created allegories for the concreteness of human presence.
 They slyly condemn the way in which the female form has been associated with nature or used as a vehicle to represent male values.

 Like the figures or pallid personifications in Chavanne De Puvis’s The Sacred Wood, these female figures are no longer merely allegories for virtues or for various realms of learning – which women ironically were not admitted to – these figures gesture and mock, creating alternative meanings that belie their beauty.

-As yet this is a new project with work continued to be framed by Nigel Bispham. for more information about the framing process read on… Framing Collaboration
+Many works are framed by Nigel Bispham. for more information about the framing process read on… Framing Collaboration